xsampedro/quantum3_docs/output/quantum3/manual/entity-view-component.md

 A `QuantumEntityViewComponent` can be defined to have one optional generic type for a context object.
 A context object is a simple class (can be a MonoBehaviour, singleton, etc) that derives from `IQuantumViewContext`.
 It's an option to share data between different parts of the game.

-The context has to be a child of the `QuantumEntityViewUpdater` game object and it must be added during `Awake()` to be automatically loaded and made available for view components.
+The context has to be in the same game object as the `QuantumEntityViewUpdater` or in a child game object and it must be added during `Awake()` to be automatically loaded and made available for view components.

 C#